Healthy Homes Assessment Anderson Park

 Insulation Anderson Park

-A well-insulated property will reduce the risk of condensation and lessen the likelihood of dampness and mould, and it will make it easier to the house to retain warmth.
+A well-insulated property can reduce condensation, and decrease the risk of mould and damp, and also makes it easier to allow the home to retain warmth.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The more high the R-value, higher the standard of insulation.

 Anderson Park Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about what’s inside the building it’s also about the outside.
-You must make sure there is somewhere for surface and underground water to flow, and stop it from coming inside.
-When it comes to moisture and damp it is often what you don’t see that could be a huge problem and cause the property to suffer and harming the tenant’s health.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of what’s inside the building but you must make sure there is somewhere for rain, surface and ground water to go and to prevent it from getting into the building.
+When it is about damp and water, it’s often not apparent that it could be a huge problem and end up causing damage to your investment and affecting your tenant’s health.

-Rental properties must be equipped with efficient drainage for the removal of the stormwater and surface waters, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a proper place to go and that it can’t linger underneath the structures is an crucial aspect of making sure your property is dry.
+Rental properties need to have effective drainage to eliminate floodwaters, surface water, and ground water, which includes an appropriate runoff or outfall.
+Making sure the water is able to go and that it isn’t allowed to remain beneath structures is an important aspect of keeping your property dry.

-In addition to a drainage system to avoid moisture ingress, if your rental has an enclosed gap between the floor and ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between your flooring and the ground, a ground water barrier must be constructed if it is reasonably practicable to install it.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from accumulating into the home.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from rising into the building.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection